tardok/VisaRules/README.md

 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Visual Status Indicators**: Color-coded visa status with appropriate icons
 - **Error Handling**: User-friendly error messages and loading states
-- **Comprehensive Logging**: Automatic logging of all requests, responses, and errors
+- **Server-Side Logging**: Centralized logging system that collects data from all users
 - **Capital City Information**: Displays destination country's capital city and additional details
-- **Log Management**: Admin panel for viewing, exporting, and managing application logs
+- **Advanced Log Management**: Admin panel for viewing, exporting, and managing application logs
+- **Fallback Support**: Graceful degradation to localStorage when server is unavailable

 ## How It Works